Battle of Sisak: Premise

 In August 1591, without a declaration of war, Telli Hasan Pasha, Ottoman Beylerbey of the Eyalet of Bosnia and vizier, attacked Croatia and reached Sisak, but was repelled after four days of fighting.
 Tamás Erdődy, Ban of Croatia, then launched a counterattack and seized much of the Moslavina region.
 The same year Hasan Pasha launched another attack, taking the town of Ripač on the Una River.
 These raids forced Erdődy to convene a meeting of the Sabor in Zagreb on 5 January 1592, and to declare a general uprising to defend the country.
 These actions of the regional Ottoman forces under Hasan Pasha seem to have been contrary to the interest and policy of the central Ottoman administration in Constantinople, and rather due to aims of conquest and organized plundering by the war-like Bosnian Sipahi, although perhaps also under the pretext of putting an end to Uskok raids into the Eyalet; since the two realms had signed a nine-year peace treaty earlier in 1590.

 In June 1592 Hasan Pasha captured Bihać and directed his forces towards Sisak for the second time.
 The fall of Bihać caused fear in Croatia since it had stood on the border for decades.
 Hasan Pasha also successfully captured and burnt the Ban's military encampment in Brest on 19 July 1592, built by Erdődy a few months earlier near Petrinja.
 The camp had around 3,000 men, while the Ottoman forces had around 7–8,000.
 On 24 July, the Ottomans started besieging Sisak, but lifted the siege after 5 days of fighting and having suffered heavy losses, leaving the region of Turopolje ravaged.
-These events encouraged the Emperor to engage in further efforts in order to stop the Ottomans, whose actions were being halted by the winter.
+These events encouraged the Emperor to engage in further efforts to stop the Ottomans, whose actions were being halted by the winter.